 NetGalley say views matter, so the more time a member sees your title, the more downloads and reviews you can generate.

-When you set a book to Available For Request or Read Now it will be presented to members on the NetGalley homepage for a few days, generating many views, usually resulting in a spike of interest and requests for download.
-After that, unless your book is causing a huge buzz, interest will likely be less intense as your book is harder to discover.
+When you set a book to Available For Request or Read Now, it will be presented to members on the NetGalley homepage for a few days, generating many views, and usually resulting in a spike of interest and requests for download.
+After that, unless your book is causing a huge buzz, interest will likely be less intense, as your book is harder to discover.

 Click here for the full NetGalley media kit, which contains details of all marketing services.